Headless CMS: The guide to your headless content management system

 • Content can also be created in a web app

-• You can request a demo and register first for free
+• You can request a demo and register for free first

 • Role-based access management